PoNexiOFF/MapExpander/README.md

 ## ⚙ » Installation & Configuration

-1. Download the mod with the Steam Workshop or on here by clicking on `Code > Download ZIP`.
+1. Download the mod with the Steam Workshop or here by clicking on `Code > Download ZIP`.
 2. Type `%appdata%` in the taskbar.
 Then click on `Apoapsis Studios > Airport CEO > Saves` and copy.

 ### If downloaded from github: